AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi2ocs-rel-notes.md

 **During installation, the agent description is not properly set in OCS.**

-Previously, the agent description specified during PI to OCS Agent installation wasn't properly replicated to OCS.
+Previously, the agent description specified during PI to OCS Agent installation was not properly replicated to OCS.
 This has been fixed.

 **Indexing Status may not change from "InProgress" to "Succeeded" after indexing is complete.**